rniemeyer/knockout-sortable/README.md

     * `arg.item` - the actual item being moved
     * `arg.sourceIndex` - the position of the item in the original observableArray
     * `arg.sourceParent` - the original observableArray
+    * `arg.sourceParentNode` - the container node of the original list
     * `arg.targetIndex` - the position of the item in the destination observableArray
     * `arg.targetParent` - the destination observableArray
     * `arg.cancelDrop` - this defaults to false and can be set to true to indicate that the drop should be cancelled.